owncast/owncast.github.io/releases/owncast-0.2.0.md

 ---
 title: Owncast v0.2.0
-description: 'Handfuls of behind the scenes updates, bug fixes, and feature requests.'
+description: >-
+  This release includes a handful of behind-the-scenes changes to position the project for future feature work, a bunch of bug fixes and a few smaller quality of life improvements.
+See the below changel...
-sidebar_position: 100
+sidebar_position: 200
-date: 2025-01-11T00:00:00.000Z
+date: 2025-01-11T23:07:48.000Z
 ---

 # Changelog